Watching NPB/Pro Baseball in the Tokyo area

 Notes for the 2024 Season

-The preseason schedule is now available.
-Games will be held from Feb 23 to March 24th.
-Action starts in the Okinawa area and the first game in the greater Tokyo area will be on March 5th when the Baystars return to Yokohama Stadium.
+Preseason games: From Feb 23 to March 24th.
+Action started in the Okinawa and the first game in the greater Tokyo area was on March 5th when the Baystars returned to Yokohama Stadium.

 https://npb.jp/preseason/2024/schedule_detail.html